DoCoM: Compressed Decentralized Optimization with Near-Optimal Sample Complexity: Abstract

 \section{Abstract}

-This paper proposes the Doubly Compressed Momentum-assisted Stochastic Gradient Tracking algorithm (\aname) for communication efficient decentralized learning. \aname~utilizes two compression steps per communication round as the algorithm tracks simultaneously the averaged iterate and stochastic gradient.
-Furthermore, \aname~incorporates a momentum based technique for reducing variances in the gradient estimates.
-We show that \aname~finds a solution $\avgtheta$ in $T$ iterations satisfying $\mathbb{E} [ \norm{ \nabla f(\avgtheta) }^2 ] = {\cal O}( 1 / T^{2/3} )$ for non-convex objective functions; and we provide competitive convergence rate guarantees for other function classes.
-Numerical experiments on synthetic and real datasets validate the efficacy of our algorithm.
+This paper proposes the Doubly Compressed Momentum-assisted stochastic gradient tracking algorithm (\aname) for communication-efficient decentralized optimization.
+The algorithm features two main ingredients to achieve a near-optimal sample complexity while allowing for communication compression.
+First, the algorithm tracks both the averaged iterate and stochastic gradient using compressed gossiping consensus.
+Second, a momentum step is incorporated for adaptive variance reduction with the local gradient estimates.
+We show that \aname~finds a near-stationary solution at all participating agents satisfying $\mathbb{E}[ \| \nabla f( \theta ) \|^2 ] = {\cal O}( 1 / T^{2/3} )$ in $T$ iterations, where $f(\theta)$ is a smooth (possibly non-convex) objective function.
+Notice that the proof is achieved via analytically designing a new potential function that tightly tracks the one-iteration progress of {\aname}.
+As a corollary, our analysis also established the linear convergence of {\aname} to a global optimal solution for objective functions with the Polyak-Łojasiewicz condition.
+Numerical experiments demonstrate that our algorithm outperforms several state-of-the-art algorithms in practice.